So, you want to be a copywriter, huh?

 It’s a fun and rewarding career path or business if you decide to take the freelance route.

-According to the data we looked at today, copywriters earn approximately $48k on average.
+According to the data we looked at today, copywriter earnings are approximately $48k on average.

 Those with more experience at a larger agency can ramp up their salary by quite a bit, however.